 For a pre-theatre meal, The Bon Accord is one of Glasgow’s best places to eat.
-A family-run alehouse with plenty of old world charm, The Bon Accord serves traditional home-cooked pub cuisine at affordable prices, and doubles-up as a malt whiskey bar with more than 400 varieties to try.
-Pay a visit on a Wednesday for the pub quiz, or enjoy live music on a Saturday with the King’s Theatre just a stone’s throw away.
+A family-run alehouse with plenty of old-world charm, The Bon Accord serves traditional home-cooked pub cuisine at affordable prices and doubles up as a malt whiskey bar with more than 400 varieties to try.

 Cheap bites in Glasgow don’t come much better than a trip to Bloc+, an independent restaurant, bar and music venue on Bath Street.
-The flexible menu caters for veggies and meat eaters, and the special deal days mean you’ll have plenty of cash spare to explore the city.
-Visit on Dog Friday for £4 Bockwurst in a bun, or on Sunday for ‘T-bone for a Tenner’.
+The flexible menu caters for veggies and meat-eaters, and the special deal days mean you’ll have plenty of cash spare to explore the city.

 If you love seafood, a visit to Gamba should be high on your list of things to do in Glasgow.
 For authentic Scottish cuisine, try the Isle of Gigha halibut, Scotch beef sirloin or roast Shetland cod.
 The fresh food is sourced from markets and is updated seasonally.
 With two AA Rosettes to its name, Gamba has a well-deserved reputation as one of Glasgow’s best restaurants.